ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 During this process I had to navigate a lot of bureaucracy and live in an unfamiliar system.
 This post is an attempt to give back some of that information to others who wish to or have moved to Denmark in the hopes that I can help make their move smoother and less confusing than my own.

 This post contains:
- - Clarifications about unfamiliar terms{% include margin.html content="CPR, Skat, NemID, E-Boks, Yellow Card, etc. See below." %}
+ - Clarifications about unfamiliar terms{% include margin.html content="CPR, Skat, NemID, E-Boks, Yellow Card, etc. See below" %}
  - Necessary bureaucratic tasks I had to do along the way
  - A few tips I wish I had known ahead of time
  - Some opinions!{% include margin.html content="An unspecified amount" %}